brainhurt/bh_site/README.md

 See [CONTRIBUTING.md](/CONTRIBUTING.md).

 #### Conclusion
 As with any of our projects, our goal is knowledge.
 To further enhance each of our team members skills, but also to help the new guy.
-Many open source software organizations have comments, but that's about it.
-If you have any questions - whether it be a singe line of code or our favorite Beer - please feel free to contact us!
-We'd love to provide further insight.
+Many open source software organizations have in-line comments and (maybe) some documentation; but that's about it.
+There is no such thing as 'too much documentation' at Brainhurt.

+If every developer wrote !

+As always, if you have any questions/comments/concerns we encourage you to contact us at: support@brainhurt.org

 Thanks!